microsoft/AzureAppForMicrosoftTeams/Documentation.md

 > ![welcome message](./teams/welcome-message.PNG)

-## Link your channel to action groups
+## Signin to your app

-1. Once the app is installed in your team, authenticate yourself to Azure app using the @azure signin command.
+Once the app is installed in your team, authenticate yourself to Azure app using the @azure signin command.

 > ![sigin button](./teams/signin-button.PNG)
 > ![sigin consent](./teams/signin-consent.PNG)
 > ![sigin success](./teams/signin-success.PNG)

+## Link your channel to action groups
+Azure uses action groups to send notifications on applications and infrastructure to users.
+Action groups help users to configure the medium (SMS, EMail, Voice, Mobile app, Webhooks, etc) through which they want to get notified on.
+Every alert alert on Azure is mapped to one or more action groups.
+Azure app for Microsoft Teams allows users to link to action groups of their choice and get notified on the alerts.

-2. To view, link and unlink actions groups for a channel, use the following command:
+1. To view, link and unlink actions groups for a channel, use the following command:

   ```
    @azure actionGroups